Q: What level of the org code is impacted by activating PCA?

 Q: How are codes applied to transactions?

 A: Codes are applied at the time of the transaction.
-Codes are input through various systems and means including in PAS and OPUS, on the JV/TEV/Deficit Transfer forms, on CTI and ISD forms, during reconciliation in JP Morgan, etc.
+Codes are input through various systems including Ariba, Workday, on the JV/TEV/Deficit Transfer forms, on CTI and ISD forms, during reconciliation in JP Morgan, etc.